 - Concordia University, Faculty of Arts and Science, Montréal, Canada

 - University of Padova, Dept. of General Psychology, Italy

 - University of Valencia, Dept. of Psychopathology, Spain

 - Interdisciplinary Center (IDC) Herzliya, Baruch Ivcher School of Psychology, Israel

-Our platform is based on cognitive behavioral therapy (CBT) models.
-CBT is a research-driven therapy that is considered the Gold Standard for many mental challenges including anxiety, depression, self-esteem, obsessions and sexuality.
+The GGtude platform is based on cognitive behavioral therapy (CBT) models.
+CBT is a research-driven therapy that is considered the gold standard for many mental challenges including anxiety, depression, self-esteem, obsessions, and issues around sexuality.
 CBT models suggest that the way we interpret reality (our self-talk) affects how we function in the world.
-If our self-talk is mainly negative and rigid, we will be distressed, have functioning difficulties and will find less joy in our lives.
+If our self-talk is mainly negative and rigid, we will experience distress, struggle to function well, and find less joy in our lives.

-Several recently-published studies have shown that using our GGtude apps helps people change their self-talk, reduce distress and increase well-being.
-For instance, a recent study comparing people using the app with people who did not use it, showed that using our platform for two weeks (3 minutes a day) reduced doubts, obsessions and increased self-esteem.
+Several recently published studies have shown that GGtude apps help people change their self-talk, reduce distress, and increase well-being.
+For instance, a recent study comparing people using the app with people who did not use it showed that using our platform for two weeks (3 minutes a day) reduced doubts and obsessions, while increasing self-esteem.
 Another recent study showed that using our platform can help people cope better with the negative influence of social media.

 Summary of publications:

 1. Building resilience to body image triggers using short, daily cognitive training on a mobile application: Evidence from a randomized control trial

 - Body image disturbance (BID) is an increasingly common condition among women.